 Mandatory Employee Benefits

 Canada Pension Plan (CPP) is a mandatory and contributory savings plan for all employed Canadians.
-Effective January 1, 2020, employees and employers contribute 5.25%, (Quebec 5.7%) up to the Years Maximum Pensionable Earnings (C$58,700 in 2020).
-Increases to CPP premiums are scheduled to occur annually, from 2019 to 2023 when both employers and employees will contribute 5.95% up to the Years Maximum Pensionable Earnings.
-In 2023 there will also be an additional 4% premium on earnings between the maximum and an upper-earnings limit that is expected to be approximately C$82,700 in 2025.
+Effective January 1, 2022, employees and employers contribute 5.70% up to the maximum (C$3,499.80).
+Increases to CPP premiums are scheduled each year between 2019 and 2023, at which time both employer and employees will be contributing 5.95% up to the maximum, and an additional 4% on earnings between the maximum and an upper earning limit that is expected to be approximately C$79,400 in 2025.
+(Source: CRA Website).

-Income from CPP can start as early as age 60, or be deferred to age 70.
+Income from CPP can start as early as age 60 or deferred to age 70.

 Old Age Security (OAS) is paid from general tax revenues and is not something that Canadian citizens contribute to directly.
-Income from OAS can start as early as age 65, or be deferred to age 70.
-If you are 65 years old and meet the residency criteria the maximum monthly OAS payment is $613.53 in 2020.
+Income from OAS can start as early as age 65 or deferred to age 70.
 To qualify for the maximum, you must have been a Canadian citizen for 40 years after your 18th birthday.
 To collect a minimum OAS payment, you must have been a Canadian citizen for 10 years after your 18th birthday.

-- The plan type, which should be competitive within your sector (i.e. Registered Pension Plan (both Defined Contribution and Defined Benefit), Group RRSP, or Deferred Profit-Sharing Plan)
+- Plan type that is competitive within your sector, i.e., Registered Pension Plan (both Defined Contribution and Defined Benefit), Group RRSP or Deferred Profit Sharing Plan

-- Provider selection; the provider should specialize in your chosen plan type, with competitively low investment fees, state-of-the-art technology and a comprehensive investment platform
+- Provider that specializes in your chosen plan type, with competitively low investment fees, state of art technology, and a comprehensive investment platform

 Canada has one of the highest counts of government-regulated and legislated leaves globally.
-These leaves, although paid through government-sponsored Employment Insurance benefits, are job-protected, which means the employer is responsible for maintaining the employee’s position until it is reasonable for the employee to return to work.
+Although paid through government-sponsored Employment Insurance benefits, these leaves are job-protected, which means the employer is responsible for maintaining the employee’s position until it is reasonable for the employee to return to work.

 Leaves are governed based on Federal or Provincial mandates and vary by province.